Australia, New Zealand to co-host 2023 Women’s World Cup - WHIZ News

-The island neighbors beat Colombia 22-13 on Thursday in a vote by the FIFA Council.
+The island neighbors beat Colombia 22-13 in a vote Thursday by FIFA’s ruling council, which judged them as having the best commercial prospects for women’s soccer.

+The vote was split along continental lines, with Europe joining South America in voting for Colombia.

 The expanded 32-team tournament — eight more than the 2019 edition in France — is expected to open in July 2023.